phacks/phacks.dev/content/posts/2019-10-15-a-list-of-meetup-com-alternatives.md

 ---
 [Meetup.com](https://meetup.com) [just announced](https://www.meetup.com/lp/paymentchanges) that they are changing their business model, and will be imposing a $2 fee on attendees for each event.
 This is presumably a combined consequence of [WeWork acquiring Meetup](https://www.wework.com/newsroom/posts/wework-x-meetup) in 2017 and the [failed WeWork IPO](https://markets.businessinsider.com/news/stocks/wework-ipo-adam-neumann-business-model-valuation-2019-9-1028530754) earlier this year.

+_Important update: Meetup updated the [payment changes](https://www.meetup.com/lp/paymentchanges) page with the following information:_

+“_Meetup is always looking for ways to improve the experience for everyone in our community.
+For the past several years, organizers have paid a subscription fee to create and manage groups on Meetup.
+One of the options we are currently exploring is whether to reduce the subscription costs for organizers and introduce a small event fee for members.
+This change will help more evenly distribute costs between organizers and members._

+_The pricing change is currently only a limited test for select groups in a small number of locations.
+We will not be making any significant pricing changes in the near term.
+We are committed to providing advance notice before any changes go into effect._”

+_Original article continues below._

 The new payment system will work as follows:

 * Organizers will pay $2/month, a little less than what they pay today to be able to organize events;